e-fever/qimmutable/README.md

 It is a wrapper of Immutable data structure in C++/JavaScript.
 It takes an array as input source.
 Whatever the data updated, user should pass a new copy of data to ImmutableListModel.
-Then it will find out the diff and transform into a list of change operations like insertion, removal and move by an average O(n) algorithm.
+Then it will perform a synchronization by finding out the diff from previous and current snapshot.
+It will generate a list of change operations like insertion, removal and move by an average O(n) algorithm.
 And apply the changes to itself.
 It will guarantee the behaviour is almost identical to the original QML ListModel.
 Such that the UI components could react to the changes correctly.